 Mr Hironaka is renowned for his successful representation in large-scale and complex disputes.
 For example, he succeeded in defending a Japanese corporation in six large extraordinary parallel lawsuits with total damages claims amounting to Y48.3 billion, where claimants included an affiliate company of a US headquartered investment bank and a US hedge fund.
-Mr Hironaka has also achieved impressive results in product liability lawsuits, cross-border disputes concerning M&A transactions, reinsurance claims, construction disputes and termination of distribution agreements.
+Mr Hironaka also has a remarkable record of achievements in complex product liability lawsuits, cross-border disputes concerning M&A transactions, reinsurance claims, construction disputes and termination of distribution agreements.

 Mr Hironaka is a graduate of the University of Tokyo (LLB, 1993) and Harvard Law School (LLM, 2003), and is admitted to the Bars of Japan and New York.
+He is a Fellow of the Chartered Institute of Arbitrators.
 He served as a judge of the Yokohama District Court in 1998-2000, and worked as a foreign attorney at Arnold & Porter, Washington, DC, in 2003-2004.